Habib Elghanian: Early life and education

-Elghanian was born in 1912 in Persia and had six brothers, Aghadjan, Davoud, Nourollah (father of Henry Elghanayan), Sion, Ataollah and Nedjatollah.
+Elghanian was born in 1912 in Iran and had six brothers, Aghadjan, Davoud, Nourollah (father of Henry Elghanayan), Sion, Ataollah and Nedjatollah.

 Career

 In 1959, Elghanian established Plasco, a plastics manufacturing factory in Tehran which later became the largest and most technologically advanced plastics manufacturer in Iran.
 He played a significant role in bringing Western technology to Iran in the 1960s and 1970s.
 A self-made multi-millionaire, Elghanian was known for his entrepreneurial accomplishments in Iran and Israel.
 In addition, he served as the leader of the Tehran Jewish Society in the 1960s and 1970s.

 Arrest and execution

-Elghanian was arrested in 1975 as part of Shah Mohammad Reza Pahlavi's attempts to eliminate corruption among major businesspeople.
-He was both fined for illegal activities and then, jailed.
+Elghanian was arrested in 1975 as part of Mohammad Reza Shah's attempts to eliminate corruption among major businesspeople.
+He was both fined and jailed for illegal activities.

 Shortly after the Islamic revolution in 1979, Elghanian was arrested on 16 March after returning to Iran, and accused of spying.
 The charges included corruption, contacts with Israel and Zionism, and "economic imperialism".
 On 8 May, he was tried and convicted of a number of crimes, including meeting with Israeli leaders.
 According to his granddaughter, the trial lasted less than twenty minutes.
 He was sentenced to death, with his execution carried out before dawn the next day.
 All of the property belonging to the Elghanian family in Iran was confiscated by the state.
 A report by Time magazine states: Elghanian, who was convicted of spying for Israel, was said to have made huge investments in Israel and to have solicited funds for the Israeli army, which the prosecution claimed made him an accomplice "in murderous air raids against innocent Palestinians."
-Elghanian stated that he was not a supporter of Zionism, though his Plasco Building was built by Israeli engineers during the Shah era when Iran had close relations with Israel, and he had made investments in Israel.
+Elghanian stated that he was not a supporter of Zionism, though his Plasco Building was built by Israeli engineers during the Pahlavi era when Iran had close relations with Israel, and he had made investments in Israel.

 On 9 May 1979, Elghanian was executed by firing squad in Tehran.
-He was the first Jewish citizen and one of the first civilians of Iran to be executed by the new Islamist regime.
+He was the first Jewish citizen and one of the first Iranian civilians to be executed by the new Islamist regime.